scala/improvement-proposals/content/singleLineLambdas.md

 In the Scala compiler, the lexer produces a stream of tokens that the parser consumes.
 The lexer can be seen as a pushdown automaton that maintains a stack of regions that record the environment of the current lexeme: whether it is enclosed in parentheses, brackets or braces, whether it is an indented block, or whether it is in the pattern of a case clause.
 There is a backchannel of information from parser to scanner where the parser can push a region on the stack.

-With the new scheme we need to enter a "single-line-lambda" region after a `:`, provided the `:` is followed by something that looks like a parameter section and a `=>`.
+With the new scheme we need to enter a "single-line-lambda" region after a `:`, provided the `:` is followed by something that looks like a parameter section and a `=>` or a `?=>`.
 Testing this condition can involve unlimited lookahead when a pair of matching parentheses enclosing a parameter section needs to be identified.
 If the test is positive, the parser instructs the lexer to create a new region representing a single line lambda.
 The region ends at the end of the line.

 ## Syntax Changes